binarly-io/efiXplorer/README.md

     ![guids](img/guids.png)

 # efiXplorer Architecture
+From the beginning of the project, we focus on building extensible architecture to make our  life easier to support the current version and adding new features :rocket:

 ![arch](img/arch.png)

 # Build instruction

-We try to make the build process for diffirent platform very simple, just use the build script to automate this process :snake:
+We try to make the build process for different platforms very simple, just use the build script to automate this process 🐍

 ## Build script